Friday, June 15th-Tuesday, June 19th

 The same view that I saw on Pinterest.
 Beautiful little port.

 After parking the car, you have to walk down into the village.
 There are no vehicles or streets in the fishing villages.
 I was happy it was downhill, but not so much when we had to leave.
-Steep doesn’t quite capture it.
+Steep doesn’t quite capture it or you need a Need a street light for your parking lot?

 We arrived at the magic hour, and captured the glow on our little village.